imgag/ngs-bits/doc/tools/NGSDExportSamples.md

 	                           Default value: 'false'
 	  -add_comments            Adds sample and processed sample comments columns.
 	                           Default value: 'false'
+	  -add_normal_sample       Adds a column with the normal germline sample associated to a for tumor samples.
+	                           Default value: 'false'
 	  -test                    Uses the test database instead of on the production database.
 	                           Default value: 'false'